Newcastle come from behind to draw 3-3 with Villa

 - Sign up for Magpies news notifications

-Tonali and Barnes make debuts
+Barnes make debut

 Howe said Tonali has looked "to be everything that we hoped he would be" since he arrived from AC Milan.